arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 Soundpainting is a sign language designed and used by composers to compose in real-time with multi-disciplinary performers (musicians, actors, visual artists, dancers...).
 Although it was first used and created by Walter Thompson, many other soundpainters have created their own signs for specific performances, just like you can do with this tool!
 Here is actually the list of features of my tool:

-- Create and train your own signs.
+- **Create and train your own signs.**
 For instance, you could create a sign for "launch my program.exe".
 The program has been built to recognize common Soundpainting signs but you can just build the ones you need!
-- Record your signs, save them to files and build your own dictionary of signs.
+- **Record your signs, save them to files and build your own dictionary of signs.**
-- Use the hardware you need: you can use the built-in motion capture models (PoseNet, HandPose, Hi5, Kinect...) but also connect your own with Max in little time.
+- Recognize signs using **your own hardware**: you can use the built-in motion capture models (PoseNet, HandPose, Hi5, Kinect...) but also connect your own with Max in little time.
 Once you have defined the number of features of your input, its name and connected the data pipeline to Max (for instance with OSC), you don't need anymore routing or spaguetthi patching!
 You can start building signs from very simple inputs, such as mouse, keyboards or your favorite midi controller if you want!
-- Connect with as many Wekinator or Mubu machine learning models as you need for recognizing different types of signs: poses, movements, position in space...
+- Connect with as many **Wekinator or Mubu machine learning models** as you need for recognizing different types of signs: poses, movements, position in space...
-- Create complex requests with the grammar of Soundpainting, which is optimized for real-time performance; but also creating your own regular grammar: your own sign language.
+- Create **complex requests with the grammar of Soundpainting**, which is optimized for real-time performance; but also creating your own regular grammar: **your own sign language**.
-- Play with the built-in virtual orchestra or Ableton OSC controller and create your own set of sounds, triggers.
+- Play with the **built-in virtual orchestra or Ableton OSC controller** and create your own set of sounds, triggers.
 With signs and gestures, you don't have to use hardware anymore to control you favorite DAW or software: your body can communicate with them.

 The project has started with the following references in mind :
 * MiMu Gloves https://mimugloves.com/ (extending music instruments with gestual controls)